zaldyz/myfut/README.md

-# myfut
+# myFut
-A very simple FUT database and web server to revise and practice learned concepts.
+A very simple FUT database and express server to revise and practice learned concepts.

+See `INSTALL.md` for instructions.